wanted2/caineng.in/www/_posts/2021-06-13-commitments-expenses-cash-flows.md

 However, accountants implemented their accounting systems that do not identify commitments.
 Accountants care more about __expenses__ for labor cost, materials, and equipment.
 Senior and top managers care more about the __cash outflows__ of the organization.
-If the project does not terminate on time, another tax period may start, and more money for taxes must be spent.
+If the project does not terminate on time, another tax term may start, and more money for taxes must be spent.

 __Usually, a project should reduce all these factors, but the relationships of these costs often take the form in this figure__.
 Commitment leads, cash outflow lags, and expenses fall in the middle.